 Establish if you can consistently pay 20% over your required monthly minimum payment toward just one of your unsecured debts each and every month.
 If you can do this consistently while maintaining all of your other monthly obligations then a debt roll-up (sometimes referred to as debt snowball, debt stacking, debt avalanche) approach can work for you.
 Review the Debt Roll up Report and create a graph similar to the visual chart you see.
 If you have the monthly cash flow to apply this strategy on debts you are still current with, you may be surprised with how quickly you can pay off all of the credit card debts you list.
 If this debt solution can work for you, it may motivate you to take the same approach to quickly pay off car loans, student loans, or even a mortgage – once you completely pay off higher interest credit card debts!

 There are innovative technology companies that come up with really great online tools to help you in your efforts using a debt roll up strategy.
-One of them I like a lot is Ready for Zero.
-RFZ has a couple of different tech ways they can work with you.
+Many have several different ways they can work with you.
 You can automate your snowball debt solution and simplify the process.
 Use their smart phone apps and more.
-Check them out if your finances have not reached a place where debt roll up has to be crossed off the short list of debt solutions.
+Check some out if your finances have not reached a place where debt roll up has to be crossed off the short list of debt solutions.

 Credit Card Consolidation Loans for Affordability